FAQ

 How do I retry failed jobs?

-Jobs retry automatically based on config:
+Jobs retry automatically based on their configuration:

 export const myJob = pidgey.defineJob({